happywatch/SKTRings/README.md

 ![iOS, watchOS animated rings with SpriteKit](https://media.giphy.com/media/32oaBkqWFqfAc/giphy.gif)

-_Click the image to preview the animation._

 The Activity app is one of the prominent features of the Apple Watch.
 Imagine if the Activity app’s rings could animate to their current value with a bounce effect or change color depending on how recently you moved.
 Those animations would be both magical and useful.
 However, you’d have a hard time implementing them with a sequence of images like you used in watchOS 2.
 Instead, now you can use SpriteKit to achieve those animations.

 ## API

 `SKRingNode` performs the bulk of the calculations and drawing of a ring chart so that you can focus on the adjustments and animations.
-You control the `thickness` and the `color` of a ring.
+You can control the `thickness` and the `color` of a ring.

 `SKNestedRingNode` simplifies creating multiple concentric rings.
-You control the `spacing` between rings.
+You can control the `spacing` between rings.

-Use `SKTRingColorEffect` to animate the color of the ring with optional easing.
-Similarly, use `SKTRingValueEffect` to animate the the filled-in value with optional easing.
+`SKTRingValueEffect` animates the value of the ring with optional easing.
+Similarly, `SKTRingColorEffect` animates the color with optional easing.

 > **Note**: This API relies on [SKTUtils](http://bit.ly/2dcyDyz) for animation effects.
 SKUtils is an open source project published by the raywenderlich.com team.
 >